sagemath/sagewiki_to_gh-2022-10-10/days38_tutorials.md

 Tutorial I: Using the Sage notebook and navigating the help system
 ------------------------------------------------------------------

- * leader: Franco Saliola
+ Leader: Franco Saliola

+ Worksheets:

- * worksheet: `Using the Sage Notebook and navigating the help system`_
+ - `Using the Sage Notebook and navigating the help system`_

- * resources:
+ Resources:

  - `Sage Quick Reference Card`_
  - `The Sage tutorial`_
  - `Sage documentation`_: the standard documentation and other resources

 Tutorial II: Calculus and Linear Algebra in Sage
 ------------------------------------------------

- * leader: ?
+ Leader: ?

+ Worksheet:

- * worksheet: `Calculus and Linear Algebra in Sage`_
+ - `Calculus and Linear Algebra in Sage`_

- * resources:
+ Resources:

  - `Calculus Quick Reference Card`_
  - `Linear Algebra Quick Reference Card`_

 Tutorial III: Programming in Python and Sage
 --------------------------------------------

- * leader: Florent Hivert
+ Leader: Florent Hivert

+ Worksheet:

- * worksheet: `Programming in Python and Sage`_
+ - `Programming in Python and Sage`_

- * related thematic tutorials:
+ Related thematic tutorials:

  - `Loops and Iterators`_
  - `Objects and Classes in Python and Sage`_
  - `Functional Programming for Mathematicians`_
  - `Testing a conjecture in parallel`_
  - `Implementing Algebraic Structures`_

- * learn-to-program resources:
+ Learn-to-program resources:

  - `Project Euler`_: Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
 This is a great source of problems to attempt while learning Sage/Python. (`Projet Euler en Français`_; `Проект Эйлера`_ (Russian).)
  - `Learn to Code: The Full Beginner's Guide`_ from `lifehacker.com`_: 5 lessons on the basics of programming (`PDF version`_)
  - Google's `Exploring Computational Thinking`_
  - `Python challenge`_

- * Python resources:
+ Python resources:

-    - `Python tutorial`_: the "official" Python tutorial from the Python Software Foundation
  - `Learn Python in 10 minutes`_ (`disponible en français`_)
  - `Instant Python`_: a minimal crash-course in Python.
+ - `Code Like a Pythonista: Idiomatic Python`_ is an interactive tutorial that covers many essential Python idioms and techniques in depth.
+ - `Dive into Python`_ is a Python book for experienced programmers.
+Also available in French, `Plongez au coeur de Python`_, and `other languages`_.
+ - `Python tutorial`_: the "official" Python tutorial from the Python Software Foundation
  - `Learn Python the Hard Way`_ is a very beginner book for people who want to learn to code.
-    - `Code Like a Pythonista: Idiomatic Python`_ is an interactive tutorial that covers many essential Python idioms and techniques in depth.
  - `Google's Python class`_ for people with a little bit of programming experience; includes videos of lecture, written materials and exercises.
  - `Discover Python`_ is a series of articles published in `IBM's developerWorks`_ technical resource center.
-    - `Dive into Python`_ is a Python book for experienced programmers.
-Also available in French, `Plongez au coeur de Python`_, and `other languages`_.
  - `Python Programming Wikibook`_
  - `Python Standard Library`_
  - `High Performance Python`_

 Tutorial IV: Contributing to Sage
 ---------------------------------

- * leader: Anne Schilling
+ Leader: Anne Schilling

- * worksheet:

- * ReStructuredText resources:
+ Worksheet:

  - `How to Referee Sage Trac Tickets`_
+ - `How to contribute to Sage`_ by Sébastien Labbé

+ Related thematic tutorials:

+ - `Editing the Sage sources`_

+ ReStructuredText resources:

  - `Quick reStructuredText`_: quick reference for reStructuredText
  - `reStructuredText`_: more detailed reference
  - `reStructuredText (saifoo.net)`_

- * Mercurial resources:
+ Mercurial resources:

  - `Hg Init: a Mercurial Tutorial`_.
 In this user-friendly, six-part tutorial, Joel Spolsky teaches you the key concepts of Mercurial.
  - `Learning Mercurial in Workflows`_.
 This page illustrates the use of Mercurial in various workflows.
  - `Mq Tutorial`_.
 A tutorial on Mercurial queues.
  - `A Git User’s Guide to Mercurial Queues`_

 Tutorial V: Cython
 ------------------

- * leader: Florent Hivert
+ Leader: Florent Hivert

- * worksheet:

- * resources:
+ Worksheet:

+ -

+ Resources:

  - `Cython`_: all the benefits of Python with the speed of C
  - `A quick Cython introduction`_
  - `Cython tutorial`_: describes the Cython language and shows how it can be used both to write optimized code and to interface with external C libraries.
  - `Cython user's guide`_
  - `Cython, Sage, and the Need for Speed`_
  - `Getting Started With Cython`_
  - `Python extensions with C libraries made easy by Cython`_

 .. links